BANI-ORI-REPO/PredictiveMaintenance-Team-9/README.md

 Are your classes (if you have any) evenly distributed?
 If not, how do you help balance this class distribution?

 How do you evaluate the accuracy of your model?
 What cells in the confusion matrix (if you have one) have higher impact for a fictitious turbofan engine manufacturer that uses your model?

+# Assumptions
+We used a naive assumption, that the degradation starts at the very first cycle of operation.
+Deeper understanding and research will help to find the optimal threshold value for when actual degradation could have started to get a more accurate Remaining Useful Life (RUL).

 References